 Submissions are subject to a £10 application fee, with all funding contributing to the Grant total.
 The final deadline is 2 September with the winner to be announced on 1 October.
 To apply, go to fire-cracker.org/grant.

 Burn Magazine Emerging Photographer Fund / Deadline: 30 September / Entry fee: $20

 Burn Magazine’s Emerging Photographer Fund was created to recognise the finest emerging visual storytellers and provide funding to selected photographers to help support the continuation of compelling personal projects.
-An international jury comprised of prominent industry figures will select the winner of both the Main EPF and the FujiFilm/Young Talent Award, both of which come with monetary prizes of US$10,000.
+An international jury comprised of prominent industry figures will select the winners of the Main EPF and the FujiFilm/Young Talent Award, both of which come with monetary prizes of US$10,000.
 The latter is only open to those photographers 25 years of age or younger.
 Submitted bodies of work may be of either journalistic mission or purely personal artistic imperatives.

 As part of the application process, photographers must provide a project title, a short artist statement about the work, a portfolio of up to 25 images, and a short bio, in addition to a proposal detailing how the prize money would be used.
 The deadline for entry is 30 September and the submission fee is US$20.
 More information can be found at burnmagazine.org/epf.

 The Carmignac Photojournalism Award / Deadline: 7 October / No entry fee